smashthings/jinny/README.md

 - templatedir - the directory of the template currently being templated
 - home - the home directory

-These are global values so you can access them whenever and easily combined them into paths that work locally or in unstable environments such as inside pipelines
+These are global values so you can access them whenever and easily combine them into paths that work locally or in unstable environments such as pipelines

 ```
 $ cat template.txt